Neo Sans

 Neo Sans and Neo Tech are the typefaces designed by the British type designer Sebastian "Seb" Lester.
 The typefaces were released by Monotype Corporation on April 19, 2004.
 The design concept called for a versatile, futuristic typeface that didn't look "crude, gimmicky or ephemeral".

+The typeface gained popularity after a custom variant was used as the main typeface for the Vancouver 2010 Olympic and Paralympic Winter Games.
+It has been used as branding for many organizations since.

 Neo Sans Intel

 Neo Sans Intel is a customized version of Neo Sans based on the Neo Sans and Neo Tech, designed by Sebastian Lester in 2004.
 It was replaced by Intel Clear in 2014, a typeface commissioned by Intel to Red Peek Branding and Dalton Maag, and was in 2020 supplemented with Intel One typeface.
+Despite no longer being fully used by Intel, Neo Sans is still used to describe the processor type and socket on boxed processor packaging.